-DP Priority Description SME subjective assessment topics, include but not limited to Red Amber Green 4 С Environmental Minimising of noise impacts due to LAMP influence will take place in accordance with local needs Overall environmental impact Environmental impact below 7,000ft Impact on tranquillity (or visual intrusion) LAMP influence not aligned with local ACP sponsors' needs Extent of alignment not yet known LAMP influence fully aligned with local ACP sponsors' needs 5 С Technical The volume of controlled airspace required for LAMP should be the minimum necessary to deliver an efficient airspace design, taking into account the needs of the UK airspace users Lateral footprint of CAS Vertical footprint of CAS Proportional to airport traffic levels Airspace required not the minimum necessary to deliver an efficient design Extent of airspace required not yet known Airspace required the minimum necessary to deliver an efficient design 6 C AMS Technical The impacts on GA and other civilian airspace users due to LAMP will be minimised Change to boundaries of CAS Changes to CAS classification Safety based impacts Excessive negative impacts Negative impacts minimised but requires changes to other airspace users' activities Negative impacts minimised, no impact, or positive impacts to other airspace users' current activities 7 C AMS Technical The impacts on MoD users due to LAMP will be minimised Overall amount of danger area available Amount of time for danger area available Flexible use airspace provision Change to access between danger areas Safety based impacts Radar corridor access Negative impacts not minimised or would require excessive changes to current MoD operations Negative impacts minimised but requires changes to current MoD operations Or Extent of impact not yet known Negative impacts minimised or no negative impact on current MoD operations 8 B AMS Traffic throughput Sectorisation Effect on overall network capacity Effect on airports' arrival flow Design option unable to support the forecast traffic loading for the airport and the network Design option supports the forecast traffic loading for the airport or the network Design option supports the forecast traffic loading beyond the reference period for both the airport and the network 0 AIVIS (Note: This is about airspace capacity, not ground infrastructure capacity which could be the limiting factor to overall airport capacity).
+DP Priority Description SME subjective assessment topics, include but not limited to Red Amber Green 5 С Technical The volume of controlled airspace required for LAMP should be the minimum necessary to deliver an efficient airspace design, taking into account the needs of the UK airspace users Lateral footprint of CAS Vertical footprint of CAS Proportional to airport traffic levels Airspace required not the minimum necessary to deliver an efficient design Extent of airspace required not yet known Or Similar CAS to today Airspace required the minimum necessary to deliver an efficient design 6 C AMS Technical The impacts on GA and other civilian airspace users due to LAMP will be minimised Change to boundaries of CAS Changes to CAS classification Safety based impacts Excessive negative impacts Negative impacts minimised but requires changes to other airspace users' activities Or Similar impacts to today Positive impacts to other airspace users' current activities 7 C AMS Technical The impacts on MoD users due to LAMP will be minimised Overall amount of danger area available Amount of time for danger area available Flexible use airspace provision Change to access between danger areas Safety based impacts Radar corridor access Negative impacts not minimised or would require excessive changes to current MoD operations Negative impacts minimised but requires changes to current MoD operations Or Extent of impact not yet known Negative impacts minimised or no negative impact on current MoD operations 8 В Operational Systemisation will deliver the optimal capacity and efficiency benefits Traffic throughput Sectorisation Effect on overall network capacity Effect on airports' arrival flow Design option unable to support the forecast traffic loading for the airport and the network Design option supports the forecast traffic loading for the airport or the network Design option supports the forecast traffic loading beyond the reference period for both the airport and the network AMS (Note: This is about airspace capacity, not ground infrastructure capacity which could be the limiting factor to overall airport capacity).
 Overall ATCO workload Levels of tactical intervention (radio transmissions per flight) No increase to operations requirements Balancing out of hot spots Design option increases ATCO workload ATCO workload similar to today Design option decreases ATCO workload

 DP Priority Description SME subjective assessment topics, include but not limited to Red Amber Green 9 В Technical The main route network linking airport procedures with the En Route phase of flight will be spaced to yield maximum safety and efficiency benefits by using an appropriate standard of PBN (Note: The main route network is considered as FL70 - FL245.
 Approach structures are not considered as 'the main route network').
-Airspace requirement vs. RNAV rating Required aircraft equipage standards PBN standard applied to route spacing would decrease efficiency and safety PBN standard applied to route spacing would limit efficiency and safety benefits PBN standard applied to route spacing is likely to maximise efficiency and safety benefits 10 А Policy Must accord with the CAA's published Airspace Modernisation Strategy (CAP1711) and any current or future plans associated with it.
+Airspace requirement vs. RNAV rating Required aircraft equipage standards PBN standard applied to route spacing would maintain or decrease efficiency and maintain safety PBN standard applied to route spacing would limit efficiency and safety benefits PBN standard applied to route spacing is likely to maximise efficiency and safety benefits 10 А Policy Must accord with the CAA's published Airspace Modernisation Strategy (CAP1711) and any current or future plans associated with it.
 AMS "Ends" Strategic Objectives Safety (DP0) Integration of diverse users (DP6 and DP7) Simplification (DP1 and DP8) Environmental sustainability (DP3) No or limited alignment with the AMS Partial alignment with the AMS Aligned with the AMS